Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow.md

 ### SBL UART

+\cond !SOC_AM275X

 - The `sbl_uart` is a secondary bootloader which receives the multicore appimage via UART, stores it in memory and then does the parsing, core initialization etc.

 - To boot an application using the `sbl_uart`, you can refer to \ref UART_BOOTLOADER_PYTHON_SCRIPT subsection.
 Detailed steps on the usage is mentioned in the same subsection.
+\endcond

+\cond SOC_AM275X

+- The `sbl_uart` is a secondary bootloader which receives the multicore application image metadata via UART and then does the parsing to identify the required program segments.It then requests the program segments to host by specifying its offset and length and receives and stores it directly at load address of program segments.

+- To boot an application using the `sbl_uart`, you can refer to \ref UART_BOOTLOADER_PYTHON_SCRIPT subsection.
+Detailed steps on the usage is mentioned in the same subsection.
+\endcond

 \cond SOC_AM64X
 ### SBL OSPI LINUX